msk2000/OpenMotion/README.md

 ## Status
 The project is under development.
 I will be updating the repository soon with more code and documentation.
 Stay tuned!

+### Current parts of the project being worked on:
+- X-Plane Flight simulator integration
+- Hardware prototype is being put together to test the code
+- Servo control

 ## Installation and Usage
 Instructions for installation and usage will be provided in future updates.